Siradankullanici/Sanctum/readme.md

 1) To see driver install config, regedit: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Sanctum.
 2) The app will create a location in %AppData% where the IOC file and settings are created.
 You will also need to drop the built driver into this location.
 A built driver is not shipped with this repo, so it must be built after cloned with cargo make from the driver directory.
+3) To use ETW:TI you must use a self signed cert with specific params.
+If this cert changes, need to recalculate the hash of it and apply it to the .rc hash field, get this from `To-Be-Signed Hash` from `ertmgr.exe -v target/debug/sanctum_package/sanctum.sys`.